paolomaccallini-hub/MetaME/README.md

 ### FUMA: gene-mapping and tissue analysis

 I submitted the GRCh37 summary statistics to FUMA (Functional Mapping and Annotation of GWAS), a web service that includes several modules for various stages of GWAS analysis.
-The SNP2GENE module is the first step: it identifies risk loci and performs gene mapping according to several criteria (positional mapping, eQTL-based and chromatin-based mapping) ([Watanabe 2017](https://academic.oup.com/bioinformatics/article/37/23/4593/6380562)).
+The SNP2GENE module is the first step: it identifies risk loci and performs gene mapping according to various criteria (positional mapping, eQTL-based and chromatin-based mapping) ([Watanabe 2017](https://academic.oup.com/bioinformatics/article/37/23/4593/6380562)).
 In SNP2GENE, I requested the 1000G Phase EUR reference population, which is in GRCh37.
 I used GTEx v8 for gene mapping by eQTL, and included positional mapping.
 I requested MAGMA analysis, which is a necessary step for subsequently running the Cell Type module.
 I left the default values for the other parameters.
 Next, tissue-level analysis was assessed using MAGMA gene-property analysis as implemented in FUMA, which performs a regression of gene-level association Z-scores on tissue-specific gene expression levels (from GTEx and other datasets) to identify tissues in which genetic associations are overrepresented.
 The analysis is available at this link: [meta-GWAS analysis](https://fuma.ctglab.nl/snp2gene/666819).

 ### FUMA: cell-type analysis

-I used the results from the SNP2GENE analysis as input to the Cell Type module ([Watanabe 2019](https://www.nature.com/articles/s41467-019-11181-1)), using both the mous brain and the human brain.
+I used the results from the SNP2GENE analysis as input to the Cell Type module ([Watanabe 2019](https://www.nature.com/articles/s41467-019-11181-1)), using both the mouse brain and the human brain.
 For the mouse brain, I employed the datasets from DropViz, only level 2 (L2); the regions considered are Cerebellum (CB), Entopeduncular nucleus & subthalamic nucleus (EP/STN), Frontal cortex (FC), Globus pallidus externus & nucleus basalis (GB/NB), Hippocampus (HP), Posterior cortex (PC), Striatum (STR), Substantia nigra & ventral tegmental area (SN/VTA), and Thalamus (TH) ([Saunders 2018](https://pubmed.ncbi.nlm.nih.gov/30096299/)).
 For the human brain, I used L2 of Siletti datasets ([Siletti 2023](https://pubmed.ncbi.nlm.nih.gov/37824663/)), from all the available regions of the adult brain.
 For the white matter, I used L2 of the dataset from ([Seeker 2023](https://pubmed.ncbi.nlm.nih.gov/37217978/)).
 Level 2 allows to distinguish between the main cell classes (neurons, glial, microglia, oligodendrocytes etc).
 I focused on the brain because MAGMA tissue expression analysis over the 53 tissues of GTEx v8 suggests a significant regression of several anatomical regions of the central nervous system.
 I included steps one, two, and three of the standard cell type analysis (they are explained below).
 I requested a Bonferroni multiple comparison test.
 The analysis consists of three steps.
 In particular, the first step tests the significance of the estimate of $\ B_{E}$ in the following linear model, which is computed for each one of the cell types (across all the datasets selected, 28 in our case):

 $$
 Z_{gene_{i}}=B_{0}+E_{gene_i}^{c}B_{E}+{E}_{gene_{i}}B_{A}+G_i^{(1)}B_1+G_i^{(2)}B_2+\cdot\cdot\cdot+G_i^{(n)}B_n
 $$

-for i=1, 2,..., N, where N is the total number of genes included in the analysis (usually around 18,000 genes), $\ Z_{gene_{i}}$ is the zeta-score computed for gene i by the SNP2GENE module, $\ E_{gene_i}^{c}$ is the gene expression of gene i in cell type c, $\ E_{gene_i}$ is the average expression of of gene i across multiple cell types, and $\ G_i^{(n)}$ with j in 1, 2, ..., n are confounders such as gene length and correations between genes calculate from the LD matrices of the reference population ([Watanabe 2019](https://www.nature.com/articles/s41467-019-11181-1)).
+for i=1, 2,..., N, where N is the total number of genes included in the analysis (usually around 18,000 genes), $\ Z_{gene_{i}}$ is the zeta-score computed for gene i by the SNP2GENE module, $\ E_{gene_i}^{c}$ is the gene expression of gene i in cell type c, $\ E_{gene_i}$ is the average expression of of gene i across multiple cell types, and $\ G_i^{(n)}$ with j in 1, 2, ..., n are confounders such as gene length and correation between genes calculate from the LD matrices of the reference population ([Watanabe 2019](https://www.nature.com/articles/s41467-019-11181-1)).
 In step one, p-values are calculated for each cell type from the statistical test on the estimate $\ B_{E}$.
 These p-values are then corrected for multiple comparisons (Bonferroni) within each dataset.
-In step two, a conditional analysis is performed within each dataset, and independednt signals are select by forward-selection.
+In step two, a conditional analysis is performed within each dataset, and independent signals are selected by forward-selection.
 Sep three detects independent associations across all the datasets employed.

 ## Results